UseSolar/Solar/README.md

 ### Github Codespace
 > [!NOTE]
->  Github Codespace has a 120 minutes for free and 180 minutes for pay.
+>  Github Codespace has a 120 minutes for free and 180 minutes for pay per month.

 ```
 npm i